Hoštka

 Hoštka (Gastorf) is a town in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 1,800 inhabitants.
+The town is located on the Obrtka Stream in the Ralsko Uplands.

+Hoštka was founded in the 13th century at the latest and became a town in 1853.
+The main landmark is the Church of Saint Othmar.

 Administrative division

 Hoštka consists of four municipal parts (in brackets population according to the 2021 census):